 What is Brief History of Alaska Air Group Company?

-What is the history of Alaska Air Group?
+What is Alaska Air Group?

 What is Brief History of Alaska Air Group Company?